whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

-Kickstart templates are flexible and powerful, and can be extended with the addition of pre- and post-install scripts.
+Kickstart templates are flexible and powerful, and can be extended with the addition of pre-install and post-install scripts.
 With a modest amount of effort, the entire operating system installation can be fully automated.

 ### Host Name Resolution

-The hosts database /etc/hosts often contains the names and IP addresses for all of the members of the Lustre server infrastructure; include a copy of this file in the operating system manifest.
+The hosts database /etc/hosts often contains the names and IP addresses for all of the members of the Lustre* server infrastructure; include a copy of this file in the operating system manifest.
 The file /etc/resolv.conf contains the list of DNS name servers in use on the network; include a copy of this file in the manifest as well.